-Any comment about body, weight or shape can fire up the eating disorder.
-They can interpret the comments to mean they have gained weight or they are not sick enough.
+Any comment about body, weight or shape, or that are referring to physical appearance, can trigger the eating disorder.
+They can be interpreted to mean they have gained weight or they are not sick enough.
+Helpful: Try not to make comments about physical appearance.